youseedk/dna/src/docs/03-Code Guidelines/01-Installation-and-Usage.md

 If you choose option 2, "Custom", please be aware that it is required that you include ys-base.css before including any other elements.

+### Requirements
+- Due to accessibility reasons, all font sizing is set using the `rem` unit — however, this requires that the font size on the `html` element is set to `16px` (default in all modern browsers).

 ### CDN
 It is also possible to load the bundled css files from a CDN:
 ```html